ristuo/reservoir/README.md

 # reservoir
 Reservoir sampling implementation to replace the inefficient GNU shuf that is, to pick uniformly at random n lines from a file.
-Turned out that shuf is somewhat faster, maybe it does use reservoir sampling after all.
+Contra random poster at stackoverflow shuf is actually pretty fast, on 7 million records shuf runs in 35 seconds, this implementation in 30 or so.

 ##Compiling
 ```sh